Filing Student Code of Conduct Charges

 How do I file charges?

 In order to file conduct charges against another student an Incident Report must be submitted to the Office of Student Conduct in room 262 of the McFarland Student Union.
-Refer to Office of Student Conduct for reporting options and forms.
+Refer to the Student Conduct Office within the Dean of Students Office for reporting options and forms.

 Submitting an Incident Report